 For many of us, eating gluten causes pesky symptoms such as nasty toilet experiences, acne, heart palpitations, wind, bloating, brain fog and mood swings to name just a few.
 So trying to overcome those as soon as possible is really important in getting your health back on track.

 Chia seeds are also great for getting your bowels moving, so you can add these simple seeds to your food for the next few days to help your body expel the gluten.
-They’re also pretty high in anti-inflammatory omega-3 fatty acids, which help to reduce the inflammation caused by ingesting gluten.
-Inexpensive and simple enough to scatter or mix into everything, it’s definitely worth adding.
+They’re also quite high in anti-inflammatory omega-3 fatty acids, which help to reduce the inflammation caused by ingesting gluten.
+Inexpensive and simple enough to scatter or mix into everything, it’s definitely worth adding to your meals or snacks.

 Turmeric and ginger are great natural and inexpensive anti-inflammatories.
 Ginger can even help to ease stomach cramping.
 You can take them in tea, hot water or even smoothies.

 Digestive enzymes help to speed up the breakdown and absorption of macronutrients, so you can take an enzyme to help move things along.
-Dr Amy Myers recommends looking for one that includes dipeptidyl peptidase (DPP-IV), which helps to break down gluten specifically.
+Dipeptidyl peptidase (DPP-IV) can help to break down gluten specifically.

 Gluten sensitivity as well as Coeliac’s disease can really wreak havoc on our bodies.
 I hope you’re feeling better soon!